 However, the focus on public housing and homeownership was soon lost.
 World War II began in 1939, with the US entering the way in 1941.
 The economic focus shifted to war efforts, and the FHA was prioritized for war housing.

 Residential housing was put on hold.
 Finally, the war ended in 1945.
-After some recovery, we were able to focus on housing again.
+After some recovery, the country was able to focus on housing again.
 In the 1950s, Urban Renewal was expanded and urban planning grants were created.
 The government was able to refocus on fair housing for the people.

 Finally, in the 1960s HUD was created.
 The Department of Housing and Urban Development Act of 1965 created a leased housing program.
 This made privately-owned housing available to families with low income, rather than pushing those families into public housing.